canonical/data-science-stack/docs/how-to/dss/initialize-dss.rst

     dss initialize --kubeconfig "$(microk8s config)"

 where we provide the content of our MicroK8s cluster's kubeconfig using the `--kubeconfig` option.

-Note the quotes around option's input - without them, the content may be interpreted by your shell.

 .. note::
    Don't forget the quotes around `$(microk8s config)` - without them, the content may be interpreted by your shell.